Aldi is one of the top grocery retailers in many of the countries where it operates.

 Supporting Local and Ethical Choices

-Beyond national brands, Aldi France also emphasizes local products to appeal to consumers who value regional specialties and sustainability
+Beyond national brands, it also emphasizes local products to appeal to consumers who value regional specialties and sustainability

 For example, the retailer stocks Fairtrade-certified French milk, reflecting its commitment to ethical sourcing and supporting French farmers